How To Study the Bible

 While continuing to read Colossians daily, research and write down (using Commentaries and Bible Dictionaries):

-- The setting and background (historical and cultural) of the epistle and how it relates to you (a “survey of the books of the Bible” will be a great help)
+- The setting and background (historical and cultural) of the epistle and how it relates to you

 - The author of Colossians and his relationship with them